maxxiimo/coding-design/chp1-information-architecting.md

 The first technique involves the use of index cards to create a physical inventory of possible information components.
 It's best to do this exercise with others, especially stakeholders in the project.
 Here are the steps I follow:

-*Step 1:* Write down in a word or two on an index card what the card represents: content, function, a navigational element, an image, video, whatever.
+**Step 1**: Write down in a word or two on an index card what the card represents: content, function, a navigational element, an image, video, whatever.

 Think of as many components to the page or application as you can - I prefer dealing with a single view at a time, like the homepage.

 NOTE: Color coding is helpful.

-*Step 2:* Lay out the index cards on a table, organize them into logical groups like navigational or footer areas.
+**Step 2**: Lay out the index cards on a table, organize them into logical groups like navigational or footer areas.

-*Step 3:* Review the cards on the table and start eliminating the cards that you don't want to include.
+**Step 3**: Review the cards on the table and start eliminating the cards that you don't want to include.
 Don't be conservative in eliminating.

 > KISS (keep it simple stupid)